GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 In the first run, we would not expect any sequence shorter than 80 base pairs to exist in the output files.
 However, we might encounter them in the second command.
 This is because in the second command we remove sequences shorter than 80 base pairs, **_then_** perform quality trimming.
 If a sequence is trimmed to a length shorter than 80 base pairs **_after_** trimming, the `MINLEN` filtering does not execute a second time.
 In the first instance, we do not perform trimming **_before_** size selection, so any reads that start longer than 80 base pairs, but are trimmed to under 80 base pairs during quality trimming will be caught in the `MINLEN` run.

-A more subtle consequence of this behaviour is the interplay between adapter removal and quality filtering.
-In the command we ran, we try to identify adapters **_before_** quality trimming.
-Why do you think this is?

 ---

-### *Optional:* Working with the `ILLUMINACLIP` command
+### *(Optional)* Working with the `ILLUMINACLIP` command

 `Trimmomatic` also provides the `ILLUMINACLIP` command, which can be used to pass a FASTA file of adapter and barcode sequences to be found and removed from your data.
-The format for the `ILLUMINACLIP` parameter can be quite confusing to work with and so we generally favour a `HEADCROP` where possible.
-If you wish to work with the `ILLUMINACLIP` command, then you can see its use here in the `trimmomatic` [manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).
+For further information about the `ILLUMINACLIP` command, then you can see its use here in the `trimmomatic` [manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).

 !!! terminal "code"